Worsl/Go-with-Examples/mocking/explain.md

 if the situation requires immediate feedback, we use mock data and mock interactions maybe into the actualy pipeline deployment, we use real data and mock interactions

+To my future self :
+im still quite lost on the part of ConfigurableSleeper and beyond.